lorvsso/ninety-nine-days/src/pages/blog/twenty-four-hours-in-agra.md

 ![null](/img/img_8130.jpg)

-I’ve written in detail about [the best way to visit the Taj Mahal](https://www.ninetyninedays.com.au/blog/the-taj-mahal/), but in short, I’d recommend arriving at the Eastern Gate by 5:45am and planning to stay until around 9am.
+I’ve written in detail about [the best way to visit the Taj Mahal](https://www.ninetyninedays.com.au/blog/the-taj-mahal/), but in short, I’d recommend arriving at the Eastern Gate by 6am and planning to stay until around 9am.
 After this, sit down for breakfast, preferably somewhere that has a view of the Taj, and then you can start exploring Agra’s sights.

 ![null](/img/img_8136.jpg)

 ![null](/img/img_8134.jpg)

 It’s probably best to map out the sites that you want to visit, and then find a tuk tuk driver to take you to all the places you want to go and wait for you at each.
-Last time I was there, my sister Kate and I went out for 4 or 5 hours, and we paid 500 rupees (~$5AUD each).
+When I was there in 2017, my sister Kate and I went out for 4 or 5 hours, and we paid 500 rupees (~$5AUD each).

 ## My Favourite Sights in Agra